 This is the hardest path.
 You have to sit and sort through the data and find keywords that are most valuable to you.
 Here are some general guidelines to find the best keywords

 - Sort the list in descending order and start analyzing

 - Although PR is not a very good indicator of the competition, it serves as a good yardstick to measure how Google sees the competition.
 A higher page rank means tougher competition in general.
 If most of the PR on page 1 is above 5, the keyword will be tough to rank for

 - The more inbound links a certain page has, the harder it might be to rank.
 Note that a single high-value link can compensate a 1000 or more low-value links.
 So don’t over emphasis on the quantity of the links.
 Analyze the quality of the links.
 If they are coming from highly popular and trusted sites, they are probably well established and tougher to beat.
 Market Samurai has a good section that can check the quality of the links.
 If you want to manually check quality of backlinks, here is an excellent advanced guide on backlink quality

 - If your competition also spends money on ads in addition to appearing on organic listings, it’s a possible sign of high competition and also a higher value keyword

 - If your competition is doing social media aggressively, you will have a tougher competition

 It’s really difficult to come up with a single equation for selecting the keywords.
 Most metrics vary from industry to industry.
-In some businesses social media might not be a good place to acquire customers and hence you shouldn’t give too much weightage to that.
+In some businesses social media might not be a good place to acquire customers and hence you shouldn’t give too much weight to that.
 Analyze the keywords thoroughly and come up with a small list of keywords (5-10 for beginners) and start optimizing for them.

-If you want to even drill down further, you can take each keyword; group them into sets and run a small adwords campaign on these keywords.
-From these tests, collect click through rate, conversions and sort according to the most profitable keywords.
+If you want to even drill down further, you can take each keyword; group them into sets and run a small AdWords campaign on these keywords.
+From these tests, collect click-through rate, conversions, and sort according to the most profitable keywords.